 State of Minnesota

 The State of Minnesota has a long tradition of promoting energy conservation, energy efficiency and renewable energy to Minnesota consumers, businesses and policymakers.
-As a Better Buildings Challenge partner, the state will work to achieve a 20% reduction in state energy consumption, as well as boost energy savings and jobs across the state, as promoted through several recent initiatives.
+As a Better Buildings Challenge partner, the state will work to achieve a 20% reduction in state energy consumption, as well as boost energy savings and jobs across the state.
 The State's Conservation Improvement Program (CIP) oversees the conservation improvement plans of each electric and gas utility in the state to help business and residential customers become more energy efficient and to require an energy savings goal of 1.5% from each participating electric and gas utility.
 The Trillion BTU Energy Efficiency Improvement Program is an effort designed to reduce energy consumption by up to one trillion Btus a year, save businesses money, and sustain and create jobs.
 It is a partnership of DOE, CIP, Xcel Energy Co., and the Saint Paul Port Authority that combines a revolving loan program created by the Port Authority and an Xcel Energy rebate to finance energy audits, engineering studies, and physical improvements to businesses.